lukeeees/ADMN5006-Assignment1/README.md

 # ADMN5006-Assignment1
- esign and develop machine learning models for corporate bankruptcy prediction 2 years
+ Design and develop machine learning models for corporate bankruptcy prediction 2 years

+# How to Use
+<p> Use this with Jupyter Notebook</p>